wvannoordt/cmf/STANDARD.md

 CMF makes use of `PTL`, which is a script-like, JSON-like input file reader specifically designed for use in scientific computing.
 Classes such as `CartesianMesh` are constructed using quite a lot of information, so constructor structs are provided to build these objects (e.g. `CartesianMeshInputInfo`).
-These can be constructed directly in an external application, but should also inherit the `ICmfInputObject` interface. `PTL` is designed to provide a simple and easy-to-use input file interface, and so should be used for user-provided settings when possible and appropriate.
+These can be constructed directly in an external application, but should also inherit the `ICmfInputObject` interface. `PTL` is designed to provide a simple and easy-to-use input file interface, and so should be used for user-provided settings when possible and appropriate. `PTL` enforces that every input variable has a description, so this should be observed.

 ## Error Handling

 All errors should be handled through the `CmfError` function.
 This is because the error is handled as an exception internally, allowing external applications to handle errors elegantly if required. `CmfError` also provides the file and line (and, if supported, the function) that the error is called from, allowing for quicker debugging of issues.
-There should be absolutely no use of `abort()` as this will automatically crash any external application that uses CMF.
+There should be absolutely no use of `abort()`, etc. as this will automatically crash any external application that uses CMF.
 In general, errors should not be thrown from deeply-nested loops.

 ## Memory Allocation